jasonho1308/jasonho1308/README.md

 Hi!
-I am a student studying Bioinfomatics at the Univeristy of Hong Kong.
+I am a student studying Bioinformatics at the University of Hong Kong.

 ## Language
 - python